gcc-mirror/gcc/gcc/config/i386/znver.md

 ;; Load is 4 cycles.
 We do not model reservation of load unit.
 ;;(define_reservation "znver1-load" "znver1-agu-reserve, nothing, nothing, nothing")
 (define_reservation "znver1-load" "znver1-agu-reserve")
-;; According to Manual, all AGU are used for loads and stores in znver4.
-(define_reservation "znver4-load" "znver2-store-agu-reserve")
 ;; Store operations differs between znver1, znver2 and znver3 because extra AGU
 ;; was added.
 (define_reservation "znver1-store" "znver1-agu-reserve")